defold/doc/docs/en/manuals/extender-local-setup.md

 * **google account**

 ### How to use ready-to-use Docker images
+**Note for Windows users**: use git bash terminal for executing commands below.
 1. Authorize to Google Cloud and create Application default credentials
    ```sh
    gcloud auth application-default login